How Tech Startup My-Take Partnered with Joyce Contract Interiors to Solve its Workspace Needs

 Phase 2: Exploring the Best Options

 After the initial consultation was finished, the JCI team searched for furniture that met the company’s functional and aesthetic goals.
-Items were suggested to My-Take key personnel, who were able to demo chairs, benching units, and other pieces in order to judge their quality and suitability.
+Furniture items were suggested to My-Take key personnel, who were able to demo chairs, benching units, and other furniture pieces in order to judge their quality and suitability.
 JCI professionals also assisted My-Take with paint and color selections to develop the best scheme for the company’s new setting.

 After examining their options, My-Take selected their favorite pieces and designs, and gave feedback to JCI about how they’d like them to fit in to their new office.